How NOAA and Bad Modeling Invented an “Ocean Acidification” Icon:

 Does Sabine truly believe the undeniable biological pump discriminates between anthropogenic and natural carbon?
 Or does he believe that there have been no changes in primary production and carbon export?
 As primary production increases, so does the carbon export to depth.
 Annual primary production in the Arctic has increased by 30% since 1998.
 We can infer primary production increased in the Sargasso Sea based on a 61% increase in mesoplankton between 1994 and 2006.
 North Atlantic coccolithophores have increased by 37% between 1990 and 2012.
 And primary production and carbon export in the Peru Current has dramatically increased since the end of the Little Ice Age.
 The increasing trend in primary production and accompanying carbon export is potent evidence supporting an alternative hypothesis that the biological pump has sequestered increased invasions of anthropogenic CO2.

 An examination of seasonal changes in surface CO2 concentration, illustrates how the biological pump determines when and how much CO2 enters the ocean, and how much DIC accumulates near the surface.
 As exemplified by the graph below from 2008 buoy data off the coast of Newport, Oregon (Evans 2011), each spring photosynthesis lowers ocean surface CO2 to 200 ppm, far below current atmospheric concentrations and much lower than what would be expected from equilibrium with a pre-industrial atmosphere.
-Spring surface waters are supersaturated, and any downwelling or mixing of these supersaturated waters cannot acidify upwelled water or subsurface layers.
+Spring surface waters are supersaturated (for calcium carbonate), and any downwelling or mixing of these supersaturated waters cannot acidify upwelled water or subsurface layers.
 Furthermore the springtime draw down conclusively removes any anthropogenic CO2 residing in sunlit waters.
 Finally experiments show CO2 is often a limiting nutrient and added atmospheric CO2 stimulates photosynthesis.
 Mesocosm experiments found that when atmospheric CO2 was increased, the plankton community consumed 39% more DIC.

 Upwelling season begins in summer extending through fall.
 As illustrated above, upwelling events rapidly raise surface concentrations of CO2, reaching 1000 ppm.
 Physics dictates there can be no net diffusion from the atmosphere into the ocean when the oceanic concentration is higher than atmospheric, and thus there are virtually no anthropogenic additions during upwelling season.
 Here any lowering of surface pH or calcium carbonate saturation must be due to upwelling.